thinktecture/relayserver/Documentation/en/1-what-is-thinktecture-relayserver.md

 # Advantages of the RelayServer

 - Open Source Software
-- Full data ownership lies with the operator of the relay server
+- Full data ownership lies with the operator of the RelayServer
 - Easy to implement as a pure software solution
 - No libraries are required for the client software
 - The solution supports multi-tenancy so that data can flow through a RelayServer for several different on-premise applications and their clients